Updated June 2026

 Why caffeine can trigger anxiety symptoms

 Caffeine speeds up your nervous system.
 In the right amount, this feels like alertness.
-In the wrong amount, it feels like:
+Too much, and it feels like racing thoughts, increased heart rate, shakiness, sweaty palms, restlessness, and difficulty focusing.

 1. Caffeine increases adrenaline

-This is your “fight or flight” hormone.
-Too much caffeine = too much adrenaline = anxiety-like sensations.
+This is your fight-or-flight hormone.
+Too much caffeine means too much adrenaline — and anxiety-like sensations follow.

-When adenosine is blocked, the brain speeds up — sometimes too much.
+When adenosine (your tiredness chemical) is blocked, the brain speeds up — sometimes too much.

 High cortisol is strongly linked to anxiety, irritability and sleep issues.